gurditsingh/hydeout/_posts/test.md

 **Storage Node (Azure Storage)** and lastly, we have the storage node, and the storage node is kept separate from compute in order to keep data at rest.
 And this data at rest is cheaper than the data that is being analysed.

-## Implementing Data Distributions for an SQL Data Warehouse
+## Implementing Data Distributions for SQL Data Warehouse

 A distribution is the basic unit of storage and processing for parallel queries that run on distributed data.
 When Synapse SQL runs a query, the work is divided into 60 smaller queries that run in parallel.
 Each of the 60 smaller queries runs on one of the data distributions.